MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

     :::image type="content" source="media/get-started-with-deployment-pipelines/create-pipeline.png" alt-text="A screenshot of the create pipeline button.":::
 1. In the *Create a deployment pipeline* dialog box, enter a name and description for the pipeline, and select **Create**.

-### Create a pipeline from a workspace
+### Create a pipeline from a workspace in Power BI

-From Power BI, you can create a pipeline from an existing workspace, providing you're the admin of the [workspace](../../get-started/create-workspaces.md)
+From Power BI, you also have the option of creating a pipeline from inside an existing workspace, providing you're the admin of that [workspace](../../get-started/create-workspaces.md)

 1. From the workspace, select **Create deployment pipeline**.